russellbanks/HashHash/README.md

 ## Usage

 Once HashHash has been ran, you can select your hashing algorithm of choice and then input a file from your operating system's file manager.
-The file will begin hashing straight away and output the result.

-## Roadmap

-- [x] Add all main hashes
-- [ ] Improve UI
-- [ ] Package installers for each targeted platform
-- [ ] Add further hashes
+Then, you can begin hashing the file by pressing the calculate button.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/BanDev/HashHash/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.